data-for-good-bg/semantic-schools/csv_importer/README.md

 ```

-Then csv_importer/alembic/env.py was changed to point to Models object from models.py
+Then csv_importer/alembic/env.py was changed to point to Models object from db_models.py

 The alembic.ini was changed:
-* to point local sqlite db.
+* to point local postgres db.
 * to use naming for db migrations files which starts with timestamp

 ### Generating db migrations